leopoldodonnell/lifeline/README.md

     }

-Once this has been done, connecting to, and monitoring another LifeLine instance is simple.
+Once this has been done, connecting to, and monitoring another Lifeline instance is simple.
 The following code shows how to monitor the status of another instance named 'lifeline_remote'.

     ...